How To Cope With A Passive-Aggressive Mate

 • Blaming You and Playing the Victim: Passive-aggressive people do not want to recognize their faults or take responsibility for their behavior.
 They want to blame you.
 If you confront them about failing to do something, and even worse, if you do it with anger or emotional intensity, they will call you out-of-control, angry, crazy, or difficult and demanding, as they love to play the victim.
 Getting you to feel guilty is a passive expression of their aggression.
 Recommendation: Blaming them is like calling them impolite, disagreeable, recalcitrant, and out-of-control, like their parents did to them when they were children.
 As hard as this is, you must resist letting them maneuver you into guilt or extreme emotions and actions in response to their passive-aggression.

 • Rejecting and Withdrawing From You: If they cannot easily pull you into their passive-aggressive dance, they will reject and withdraw from you to make you feel insecurely attached to them.
 Remember, they had to act compliant and non-confronting to secure their parents love and approval.
 This is what they want from you.
-If you haven’t acted accordingly, they will give you the silent treatment, so that you feel as insecurely attached to them, as they once did to their parents.
+If you haven’t acted accordingly, they will give you the silent treatment, so that feel as insecurely attached to them, as they once did to their parents.
 Recommendation: Be mindful of your insecurities from your own past.
 Passive-aggressive people usually partner-up with people who felt rejected by one or both parents in their own childhood.
 Recognize that your partner’s silent treatment is stimulating insecurities from the past; don’t act these insecurities out.
 Own these feelings, contain them, and let them go.

 Thus, above all else, do not become the passive-aggressive person’s dancing partner.
 This is the only way that you will get them to take responsibility for their problems and seek the therapy they need to cope healthily with their fears.
 Remember, they fear dependency and intimacy and will maneuver you into fulfilling their deepest fears.
 They need you to act irrational, angry, out-of-control, and emotionally intense, to keep the dance going and to detach enough from you to feel emotionally safe.